JGrana01/huetil/README.md

 huetil can turn lights/groups off and on, change colors, brightness, hue etc. It also supports turning on "scenes" that are setup for light groups.
-It can be useful for creating more dynamic "scenes" using shell scripts.
+It can be useful for creating more dynamic "scenes" using shell scripts. huetil can also be used to look at information about lights and groups - their state (off/on), name/ID and their present characteristics like Brightness, color mode, color temperature, X:Y values, Saturation, etc.

 huetil attempts to support the Asuswrt-Merlin "AddOn" philosophy.
 It has an install and uninstall function and puts the executable script in /jffs/scripts (with a symbolic link to /opt/bin) and install a "conf" file in /jffs/addons/mhue.
+For Linux/Raspbian installations, the executable script will be installed in /usr/local/sbin and the conf file in the $HOME/.config/huetil directory

 During install, huetil can download a small group of example scripts using huetil.
 If selected, these will be downloaded to the ~huetil/examples directory.
 Some show how to create dynamic scenes/sequences and a few are more directed to Asuswrt-Merlin based routers.
 One, hueshowspeed, will take the latest download speed from a spdMerlin run